 Seasoned and passionate career Real Estate agents work very hard whether a listing or buyer’s agent.
-Those that can afford to commit to a 6-month program paying approx $60 per lead on average should not be put in the position of explaining their role.
-Why StreetEasy does not disclose this role on the initial contact form that fact that you will be connected to a buyer’s agent, not the listing agent is a mystery.
+Those that can afford to commit to a 6-month program paying approx $60 – $120 per lead on average should not be put in the position of explaining their role.
+Why StreetEasy does not disclose this role on the original; contact form that fact that you will be connected, to a buyer’s agent, not the listing agent is a mystery.

-Another irritating and unnecessary situation is when a buyer does not seek representation and simply wants details on a property, such as open house times, they are not given this opportunity because the listing agents details are in a greyed-out tab to the right (as seen here below) and the “Learn More” tab is somewhat misleading because it makes you feel you are completing a form to contact the listing agent.
-On top of this, the phone number shown is a centralized number which when called is forwarded to a participating Premier Buyers Agent, not the listing agent.
+Another irritating and unnecessary situation is when a buyer does not seek representation and wants details on a property.
+Such as open house times; they are not given this opportunity because the listing agent’s details are in a greyed-out tab to the right (as seen here below) and the “Learn More” tab is somewhat misleading because it makes you feel you are completing a form to contact the listing agent.
+On top of this, the phone number shown is a centralized number which when called is forwarded; to a participating Premier Buyers Agent; not the listing agent.

 If I sound frustrated, that’s because I am, I believe StreetEasy and consumers need to hear the truth.
-I remember when I first started in real estate in 2001, and I was encouraged to use bait and switch marketing.
-On hearing this I said wait, so you want me to mislead potential clients and ruin my reputation and spread bad karma?
+I remember when I first started in real estate in 2001; I was encouraged to use bait and switch marketing.
+On hearing this I said wait; so you want me to mislead potential clients and ruin my reputation and spread lousy karma?
 That was the first seed planted for why I decided to become an exclusive buyers agent and have remained so for 16 years.
 The platform in its current state feels like a bait and switch to me on a different level.

-Both personally and professionally I live my life believing in karma and doing no harm, so no harm comes back to me.
-For over a decade I have built and serviced a global portfolio of home buyers and investors earning their trust through honesty, hard work, and fair dealing, always looking after my client’s best interest.
+Both personally and professionally I live my life believing in karma and doing no harm; so no harm, comes back to me.
+For over a decade; I have built and serviced a global portfolio of home buyers and investors.
+Earning the trust of my clients through honesty, hard work, and fair dealing, always looking after my client’s best interest.
 This is what I actively train and teach my agents, and this is why we are all successful.